Harridan (song)

-"Harridan" is a song by British progressive rock band Porcupine Tree, first released on 1 November 2021 as the lead single for the bands eleventh studio album Closure/Continuation.
+"Harridan" is a song by British progressive rock band Porcupine Tree, first released on 1 November 2021 as the lead single for the band's eleventh studio album Closure/Continuation.
 Upon release, it became the first new music by the band in nearly 12 years, with the last album being released in 2009.
 Several critics called the track a fitting comeback for the band after their long hiatus.

 Background

-Harridan, along with a few other tracks on the record have been in the works since shortly following the bands tenth studio album The Incident, released in 2009.
+Harridan, along with a few other tracks on the record have been in the works since shortly following the band's tenth studio album The Incident, released in 2009.
 According to the band, the track was initially on a computer file called "PT2012", though it went through different name changes.
-The band has stated that they would sometimes forget about the track's existence all together, as well as times whenever they would be inclined to finish the tracks and see "where they would take us".
+The band have stated that they would sometimes forget about the track's existence altogether, as well as times whenever they would be inclined to finish the tracks and see "where they would take us".
 About the track and overall record, Steven Wilson stated:"Listening to the finished pieces, it was clear that this wasn't like any of our work outside of the band – the combined DNA of the people behind the music meant these tracks were forming what was undeniably, unmistakably, obviously a Porcupine Tree record.
 You'll hear all of that DNA flowing right through 'Harridan.'"